BHP, Vale in London court confrontation over Brazil dam damages

 BHP's lawyers said that if the company is found liable, then Vale should be too, because its relationship with Samarco was equivalent in terms of ownership, control and knowledge to that of BHP's.

-"BHP therefore seek to have Vale share the burden of any such liability, and contribute (50% or more) to any payments made," the lawyers said in a filing.
+"BHP therefore seek to have Vale share the burden of any such liability, and contribute (50% or more) to any payments made," BHP's lawyers said in a filing.

 When the dam collapsed, 19 people were killed as mud and toxic mining waste swept into the Doce river, obliterating villages, contaminating water supplies and reaching the Atlantic Ocean more than 650 km (400 miles) away.

-"Alongside their total failure to provide full and fair compensation to the victims, BHP have also exposed their investors to extraordinary levels of risk in relation to the unprecedented compensation bill they now face," Tom Goodhead of law firm Pogust Goodhead, which represents the claimants, said in an email.

-Reparation and compensation programmes implemented by the Renova Foundation, a redress scheme established in 2016 by Samarco and its shareholders, had funded more than $6 billion of rehousing, rehabilitation and indemnification for those affected by the disaster, BHP said.
+Reparation and compensation programmes implemented by the Renova Foundation, a redress scheme established in 2016 by Samarco and its shareholders, had funded more than $6 billion in financial aid for those affected by the disaster, BHP said.

-"BHP Brasil continues to work closely with Samarco and Vale ...
+"BHP Brasil continues to work closely with Samarco and Vale to support the reparation and compensation programmes...
 The 2024 trial will not deal with individual payments or any kind of indemnification," a BHP spokesperson said.

-The lawsuit, one of the largest in English legal history, first began in 2018.
+The lawsuit, one of the largest in English legal history, first began in 2018 and was thrown out of court two years later, before the Court of Appeal ruled in July 2022 that it could proceed.

 An application to the Supreme Court by BHP to end the case without trial was quashed in June because it did "not raise an arguable point of law", the court concluded.

-(Reporting by Clara Denina, additional reporting by Sam Tobin; Editing by Emma Rumney and Emelia Sithole-Matarise)
+(Reporting by Clara Denina; additional reporting by Sam Tobin; editing by Emma Rumney)

 ((Clara.Denina@thomsonreuters.com;))